gliljas/chocolatey-packages/README.md

 [au](https://github.com/majkinetor/au) is used for update checking and automatic pushing.
 Furthermore, the template structure of [majkinetor/au-packages-templates](https://github.com/majkinetor/au-packages-template) has been adopted, in particular, it is supposed to live as a Git 'upstream' remote.

+The individual `README` files in the package directories are used to automatically populate the respective `.nuspec` files.

 # Original au-packages-templates README

 ~~~